Mama's Dirty Girls

-Mama's Dirty Girls is a 1974 exploitation film starring Gloria Grahame and Candice Rialson about a woman and her three daughters who murder men for money.
+Mama's Dirty Girls is a 1974 American exploitation film directed by John Hayes and starring Gloria Grahame and Candice Rialson.
+It was written by Gil Lasky.
+A woman and her three daughters murder men for money.

 Producer Ed Carlin later commented, "If you haven’t seen it, you didn’t miss much."

 Plot

 Mama loves men, but she loves money even more.
 She's trained her three teenage daughters to meet, marry and murder men for their money.
 But soon they meet Harold and he's got other plans.